2025–26 Saint Louis Billikens men's basketball team

-The 2025–26 Saint Louis Billikens men's basketball team represents Saint Louis University during the 2025–26 NCAA Division I men's basketball season.
-The Billikens, led by second-year head coach Josh Schertz, play their home games at Chaifetz Arena as a member of the Atlantic 10 Conference.
+The 2025–26 Saint Louis Billikens men's basketball team represented Saint Louis University during the 2025–26 NCAA Division I men's basketball season.
+The Billikens, led by second-year head coach Josh Schertz, played their home games at Chaifetz Arena as a member of the Atlantic 10 Conference.

 Previous season

 The Billikens finished the 2024–25 season with a 19–15 record, going 11–7 in Atlantic 10 conference play and finishing in 5th place.
-The team won their first Atlantic 10 tournament game against Davidson 83–75 in the second round, before losing to Loyola Chicago 64–72 in the quarterfinals.
-The Billikens were invited to the National Invitation Tournament, where they lost to Arkansas State 78–103 in the first round.
+The team won their first Atlantic 10 tournament game against Davidson 83–75 in the second round, before losing to Loyola Chicago 72–64 in the quarterfinals.
+The Billikens were invited to the NIT, where they lost to Arkansas State 103–78 in the first round.

+Preseason

+On September 30, 2025, the Atlantic 10 Conference released their preseason poll.
+Saint Louis was picked to finish second in the conference, while receiving eleven first-place votes.